Russell Atkins

 1926—2024

-Music is central to Atkins’s methods of writing; he once wrote of his practice, “I would ‘compose’ like a painter and write poems like a composer.”
+Music was central to Atkins’s methods of writing; he once wrote of his practice, “I would ‘compose’ like a painter and write poems like a composer.”
 Atkins developed a mode of composition he calls “phenomenalism,” in which image and sound combinations extend the possibilities of semantic meaning through sonic play and visual forms.
-He is often described as a “concrete poet,” and his influential essay “A Psychovisual Perspective for ‘Musical’ Composition” elaborated on the visual aspects of musical and verse composition.
+He is often described as a concrete poet, and his influential essay “A Psychovisual Perspective for ‘Musical’ Composition” (1855) elaborated on the visual aspects of musical and verse composition.

-After falling into relative obscurity during years in which more obviously political poetry dominated discussions of African American poetry and poetics, Atkins has found new audiences in the 21st century.
-Pleiades Press featured Atkins in its “Unsung Masters” series: Russell Atkins: On the Life & Work of an American Master (2013) was edited by Kevin Prufer and Michael Dumanis and included a large selection of Atkins’s previously published work and essays from poets on his continuing influence.
-Recent works on Atkins include a tribute and celebration of Atkins’s work, In the Company of Russell Atkins (2016).
+Pleiades Press featured Atkins in its “Unsung Masters” series: Russell Atkins: On the Life & Work of an American Master (2013), edited by Kevin Prufer and Michael Dumanis, included a large selection of Atkins’s previously published work and essays from poets on his continuing influence.
+Recent works on Atkins include a tribute and celebration of Atkins’s work, In the Company of Russell Atkins (Red Giant Books, 2016).
 A collection of his papers is held at the Atlanta University Center’s Robert W. Woodruff Library.